Documentation Decay

 Run this audit quarterly at minimum.
 For software development teams shipping weekly, monthly is the right cadence.
 The goal is to keep the gap between your product reality and your documentation reality small enough that manual catch-up remains feasible.

-Paying down documentation debt has two phases: a one-time catch-up to clear existing stale content, and a structural change to prevent new debt from accumulating.
+Paying down documentation debt has two main solutions: a one-time catch-up to clear existing stale content, and a structural change to prevent new debt from accumulating.
 The catch-up is hard work but finite.
 The structural change is what determines whether your documentation debt balance grows back after you've cleared it.
+Both are necessary for any business that wants to deliver high quality software at speed.

 Prioritize catch-up by ticket volume.
 Fix the articles generating the most support tickets first.
 Use your root cause analysis to rank the backlog: if 200 tickets last month cited wrong export instructions, that article pays off before a rarely-read edge case.
 Time-box the effort to two weeks with dedicated resources.
 Working from a prioritized list, a two-week documentation sprint can clear a significant backlog.